Pakistan honors Bill Gates for efforts on poverty, disease

 On a daylong visit to the capital, Islamabad, Gates was given the prestigious Hilal-e-Pakistan award by President Arif Alvi in a televised ceremony, after he met with Prime Minister Imran Khan at his office.

 “Pakistan’s commitment to ending polio is inspiring,” Gates said in a statement released by the Bill & Melinda Gates Foundation.
-Gates is no stranger to the country, where his foundation has helped nearly eradicate the disease.
+Gates’ foundation has helped nearly eradicate the disease.

 “Government leaders, health workers, and parents are working tirelessly to ensure this disease never paralyzes a child again.
 This is the final, and hardest, phase of the eradication effort, but by keeping up the momentum and staying vigilant, Pakistan has an opportunity to make history by ending polio for good,” Gates said.